 Trip Planning Techniques

-- Drive during less congested hours: Helps maintain smooth flow
+- Drive during less congested hours: Helps maintain smooth flow.

 Awareness Practices

-- Adjust based on conditions: Adapt to road and weather conditions
+- Adjust based on conditions: Adapt to road and weather conditions.

-- Stay consistent: Maintain good habits over time
+- Stay consistent: Maintain good habits over time.

 FAQs